DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * librte_table hash: Key mask parameter will be added to the hash table parameter structure for 8-byte key and 16-byte key extendible bucket and LRU tables.

+* librte_pipeline: The prototype for the pipeline input port, output port and table action handlers will be updated: the pipeline parameter will be added, the packets mask parameter will be either removed (for input port action handler) or made input-only.